SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 Direct connect locations are spread all over the world.

-Within direct connect, is a "AWS cage", which has routers.
+Within direct connect is a "AWS cage," which has routers.
 Customers routers then connect to the routers within the AWS cage.
 None of this traverses the internet.
 There is use of the AWS backbone network.

 Useful for high throughput workloads (ie lots of network traffic).